Hormones in Childbirth

 In the case of labor, as you have seen, estrogen plays MANY different roles in the processes that lead to and establish natural labor.
 If the cells of the reproductive system are gummed up with xenoestrogens, then these processes cannot occur in the correct way.

-To put is bluntly, EVERYWHERE!
+Xenoestrogens are found everywhere.
 They are the estrogens that are spoken of in plastics, like BPA, they are found in insecticides, pesticides, shampoos, body lotions, food packaging, household cleaners, and more.

 The good news, is that once removed from the environment, the amount found in the body diminishes quickly.
 So, leading up to labor and delivery, it is a good rule to eliminate as many xenoestrogens as you can by buy natural cleaning and body care products, and organic foods when possible.

-Whats the deal with Dates?
+What's the Deal with Dates?